yetanotherbhai/target.en/help/c_intro/start_target/t_accept_invitation.md

 >       >If you do not link your account, you will not be able to access [!DNL  Adobe Target Standard].

 >       All Experience Cloud products appear on the linking page.
-Click ` Link Test&amp;amp;Target` and enter your Test&amp;Target username and password to access Standard and Classic.
+Click ` Link Test&amp;Target` and enter your Test&amp;Target username and password to access Standard and Classic.
 >1.
 Click **[!UICONTROL  Continue to Experience Cloud]**.

 >       At this point, you do not yet have any groups set up with entitlements for you to link.